vernsix/iPinga/README.md

 framework, written in PHP, supporting v5.3 and beyond.  iPinga is based on the model-view-controller development architecture.

-PHP developers need a fast and reliable environment without everything that larger frameworks include.  iPinga is built with this in mind and excels because of its simplicity and ease of rapid development.
+Most PHP developers need a fast and reliable environment without everything that larger frameworks include.  iPinga is built with this in mind and excels because of its simplicity and ease of rapid development.